 The pick of property portals

-Even before you get off the plane Down Under, it is a smart idea to have already spent several weeks browsing property portals online.
+It’s a smart idea to spend several weeks browsing property portals online before you arrive Down Under.
 Rather than combing the websites of individual real estate agencies, such portals give a better overview because they include properties listed with multiple agents.
 Here are our top five property portals in Australia:

 Once you’re on the ground however, do your best to charm the local agents.
 If they know what sort of property you’re after, they can contact you when a suitable place comes on the market – even before the ads go up if you’re lucky.
 Weekend afternoons are good for open houses in which either the owner or their agents will be on hand to answer your questions after the viewing.